Fast delivery

 • Insect sting allergy: An allergy to insect venom can cause severe, sometimes even life-threatening immediate reactions to wasp or bee stings.
 Stings in the throat and mouth area, or even in the mouth or throat, are particularly dangerous.
 The resulting swelling is already dangerous for non-allergic people—with an insect venom allergy, the swelling is so severe that there is an acute life threat.
 Cramps, diarrhea, vomiting, and rapid heartbeat can be further symptoms of an insect sting allergy.
 Learn more in our blog post about insect sting allergies.

-• Medication allergies: Medications often contain a variety of active ingredients and other substances.
+• Drug allergies: Medications often contain a variety of active ingredients and other substances.
 Some of these can trigger allergies.
 Allergic reactions often occur immediately after taking the medication but can also be delayed by hours or days.
 The variety of possible triggers can make it difficult to identify a medication allergy.
 Relatively common and well-known allergies exist against ingredients in some antibiotics or the acetylsalicylic acid (ASA) contained in aspirin.
-If a medication allergy is present, the substance must always be avoided.
+If a drug allergy is present, the substance must always be avoided.
 Hyposensitization is not possible.
+Learn more in our blog post about drug allergies.

 • Lactose intolerance: A true allergy to lactose is extremely rare.
 Those who cannot tolerate cow's milk usually suffer from lactose intolerance.
 Lactose is a sugar also found in human breast milk.
 Healthy digestion splits lactose in the small intestine into glucose and galactose—in an intolerance, lactose is not properly digested and is only broken down in the large intestine.
 This produces typical symptoms such as bloating, a feeling of fullness, cramps, or diarrhea.
 Severe lactose intolerance requires a dietary adjustment under medical supervision.
 However, it is not life-threatening.